nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 }
 ```

-I've add a little note explaining each compiler option.
+I've add a little comment explaining each compiler option.
 You can get the full explanation for each from the [documentation](https://www.typescriptlang.org/tsconfig).
+Note that `jsx` option allows us to compile any JSX (or [TSX](https://www.typescriptlang.org/docs/handbook/jsx.html)) expressions into plain `React.createElement()` statements.

 In order to run the compilation we can add an npm script to the `package.json` which should then look as follows: